tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ```

-`SidecarEvaluator` periodically loads the checkpoint files saved by the training counterpart, as long as the checkpoint captures the `model` and `optimizer` objects.
+`SidecarEvaluator` periodically loads the checkpoint files saved by the training counterpart, as long as the checkpoint captures the `model` (and optionally, `optimizer` objects if summary is written).
 As part of full integration with `model.fit` workflow, we propose to extend `SidecarEvaluator` to